shell-escape/EPAM-Final_task/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is an interactive console application that accepts a simple set of commands to control a robot (a point on the field) within a certain field of arbitrary size.
 A field is a rectangle that contains empty points, bariers (points that a robot cannot pass) and walls (added automatically around the field).
-You can specify the size of the field and the probability of the barrier using command line arguments.
-Then you can control the robot with simple commands like 'left', 'right', etc. (See 'Usage' section below).
+You can specify the size of the field (not considering the walls) and the probability for barriers using command line arguments.
+Then you can control the robot with simple commands like 'left', 'right', etc. (see 'Usage' section below).

 <!-- GETTING STARTED -->